Skip to content

 A maintenance wash, not a once-a-year rescue

-This service sits in a specific spot in our lineup.
+A mobile car wash sits in a specific spot in our lineup.
 It’s the maintenance wash — the thing you do every few weeks so your vehicle never gets bad enough to need rescuing.
 Below it is the DIY driveway wash, which costs you a Saturday morning and, done with the wrong tools, quietly scratches your paint.
 Above it is a full detail, a multi-hour restoration for vehicles that have gone too long without one.

 If your paint feels rough under your palm or hasn’t seen protection in over a year, a wash alone won’t fix that — you want the clay bar and wax work in our exterior detailing service, or a full detail if the interior needs the same reset.
 But once the vehicle is brought back, this wash is how you keep it there.
 That’s the honest order of operations: detail once, then wash regularly.